adityasayare88/JobSpring/README.md

-# 🚀 Build a Fullstack Online Job Portal 🌟
+# 🚀 JobSpring: Fullstack Online Job Portal 🌟

 Welcome to our cutting-edge online job portal project!
 This full-stack application leverages modern technologies to create a seamless experience for job seekers and employers alike.